 Nationally certified school nurses who are employed in the public schools as nurses shall be paid on the classroom teacher's 'M' salary schedule according to their years of experience.
-The Licensure Section does not currently license school nurses.
-LEAs will assign years of experience for their nationally certified school nurses using the formula Licensure uses to determine non-teaching experience for workforce development health occupations.
+The Licensure Section does not license school nurses.
+LEAs determine the years of experience for their nationally certified school nurses using the formula Licensure uses to determine non-teaching experience for workforce development health occupations.
 Contact the Licensure section if you have any question on the rules for assigning non-teaching experience.

-Non-nationally certified school nurses should be paid within the non-certified nurse salary range.
+Non-nationally certified school nurses are paid within the non-certified nurse salary range.